 Lab alumna Andrea Jones, currently a doctoral candidate at the Interdisciplinary PhD in Aging Studies Program at Tulane University, reports that she has recently passed her qualifying exams.
 Her dissertation proposal is entitled "Association between Altered Hippocampal Signaling and Age-related Memory Impairment".

 We present our recent analyses on the Narrative, Aging and Wisdom study at the 66th annual meeting for the Gerontological Society of America, with Dr. Lydia Manning (Concordia U Chicago) as lead author.
+A pdf of the poster is available on the research tab.

 The Change Detection and Aging experiment is now open for testing.
 Younger adults (18-30 yrs) and older adults (60+) are welcome to contact Dr. Costello to participate.
 IUSB students can receive course credit (worth 15 pts), and older adults can earn $15.
 See here for details, and here for signups.